dabit3/next.js-cdk-amplify-workshop/README.md

 > Note that the first time you sign in, you will be prompted to change your password.

 In the AppSync dashboard, click on __Queries__ to open the GraphiQL editor.
-In the editor, create a new post with the following mutation:
+In the editor, create a new post with the following mutation.

+>  Be sure to have the authentication mode set to __Amazon Cognito User Pools__ in order to execute the following operations: `createPost`, `deletePost`, `updatePost`, `postsByUsername`

 ```graphql
 mutation createPost {